 - Dyslexia: Crowded letters and content can make it more difficult for people with dyslexia to read

-- Epilepsy: Animations and GIFs that flicker can trigger epilepsy
+- Epilepsy: Animations and GIFs that flicker can trigger photosensitive epilepsy

 - Color blindness: Though there are different types of color blindness, the most common type makes red and green indistinguishable, so certain graphics and photos can be hard to understand

-- Loss of dexterity from age: Moving a mouse and using a keyboard can become difficult and require a screen reader
+- Loss of or absence of mobility: Moving a mouse and using a keyboard can become difficult and require a screen reader

-There are also situational limitations where someone would benefit from accessibility—working with a broken arm, with poor lighting, in a noisy area, lack of access to audio, or using a mobile device with a small screen.
+There are also situational limitations where someone would benefit from accessibility.
+Some of these include working with a broken arm, with poor lighting, in a noisy area, lack of access to audio, or using a mobile device with a small screen.

-Accessibility issues can affect all of us and, taking this into account, can give many people a far better user or client experience.
-Instead of thinking about accessibility as something to “add on” to your website design and client experience, it should be core to your processes for updating your website, sending files, and more.
+Instead of thinking about accessibility as something to “add” to your website design and client experience, it should be core to your processes for updating your website, sending files, and more.

 Download our free guide to learn more about conducting inclusivity audits and making inclusivity and accessibility core to your business.

-Light text on a light background is hard for pretty much everyone to read.
-But, for those with visual impairments, combinations that others can read will be difficult for them.
-As a rule of thumb, always use high-contrast colors to make sure everything is easily readable.
+Light text on a light background is hard for everyone to read.
+But, for those with visual impairments, these combinations may make reading impossible.
+As a rule of thumb, use high-contrast colors to make sure everything is easily readable.
 Check out some examples.

 2. Choose readable typography